Land Rover Range Rover PHEV (2018)

 Connector type and charging rates

-You can charge your Range Rover PHEV with a Type 2 connector at home, work or at a public charging point.
+You can charge your Land Rover Range Rover with a Type 2 connector at home, work or at a public charging point.

-Where you can charge a Range Rover PHEV
+Where you can charge a Land Rover Range Rover

 Cost to charge